in

 Sony A7S III with 12,1 megapixels

-When I first bought my T2i, the idea have always been to make videos in the first place.
+When I first bought my T2i, the idea has always been to make videos.
 Photography came naturally as a passion for images.
-I also have to admit that making professional videos is a process that involve more investments, for example you’ll need lights and perhaps a team to produce some decent pieces of art, while you can produce some good pictures alone.
+I also have to admit that making professional videos is a process that involves more investments; for example, you’ll need lights and perhaps a team to produce some decent pieces of art, whereas you can produce some good pictures alone.

-My main choices were Canon EOS R5C, Sony A7S III, Sony FX3 and Sony A7IV.
-Black Magic Pocket 6K Pro was also on the line and to be honest it was definitely producing the best images of the bunch.
+My main choices were the Canon EOS R5CSony A7S IIISony FX3, and Sony A7IV.
+Black Magic Pocket 6K Prowas also on the line, and to be honest, it was definitely producing the best images of the bunch.

-But I found the camera to be less polyvalent than the others, for one thing they didn’t do the stills camera at all.
-EF mount is a bit of an old mount and shorter flange distance is so much better for image quality.
-Also the lack of IBIS and the BRAW workflow wasn’t fitting my needs, even though the camera can shoot Pro Res.
+But I found the camera to be less polyvalent than the others; for one thing, they didn’t do the stills camera at all.
+The EF mount is a bit of an old mount, and a shorter flange distance is so much better for image quality.
+Also, the lack of IBIS and the BRAW workflow weren’t fitting my needs, even though the camera can shoot Pro Res.

-Having shot with many body without stabilisation, this was a non negotiable criteria.
+Having shot with many bodies without stabilization, this was a non-negotiable criteria.
 I felt like Canon was lagging behind in terms of processing power and dynamic range.
-The EOS R5C Being a great hybride camera, the LP-E6NH batteries are a bit of a joke compared to NP-FZ100 in combinaison with Sony’s hardware.
-The codecs in Sony cameras are much more efficient that’s it’s easier to have a decent workflow without having to stack SSDs.
+The EOS R5C Being a great hybrid camera, the LP-E6NH batteries are a bit of a joke compared to the NP-FZ100 in combination with Sony’s hardware.
+The codecs in Sony cameras are much more efficient, so it’s easier to have a decent workflow without having to stack SSDs.

 Sony FX3 an A7S III with active cooling system and video ergonomics

-The Sony FX3 was my camera of choice for video, small, compact, ergonomic and also equipped with an active cooling system.
-The only issue is that the buttons are designed for video and not pictures and I needed to do both.
+The Sony FX3 was my camera of choice for video because it was small, compact, ergonomic, and equipped with an active cooling system.
+The only issue is that the buttons are designed for video and not pictures, and I needed to do both.

-So for having the best of both world, the Sony A7S III was a clear choice.
-12 megapixels was a bit on the low side but I’ve never really send customer pictures over 4000 px of horizontal resolution and I never crop my pictures anyway.
+So for having the best of both worlds, the Sony A7S III was a clear choice.
+12 megapixels was a bit on the low side, but I’ve never really sent customers pictures over 4000 pixels in horizontal resolution, and I never crop my pictures anyway.

-The Sony A7S III also having a class leading EVF this helped me in my decision.
-Compared to the A7IV which as a sharper image and lower noise at moderately high ISOs like 3200 and 6400.
-This wasn’t an easy choice.
+The Sony A7S III also having a class-leading EVF helped me in my decision.
+Compared to the A7IV, which has a sharper image and lower noise at moderately high ISOs like 3200 and 6400, This wasn’t an easy choice.

 The things I love about the A7S III

-This was my very fist time with a mirrorless EVF outside of a Fuji X100S.
+This was my very first time with a mirrorless EVF outside of a Fuji X100S.
 I’ve always been in favor of optical viewfinders.
-You can see reality and screens can’t compete with eyes, but when it comes to video, EVF is the only way to go.
-While shooting video, you’ll need to preview the picture as much as possible and you’ll need as much assistance as possible to expose and compose correctly.
+You can see reality, and screens can’t compete with your eyes, but when it comes to video, EVF is the only way to go.
+While shooting video, you’ll need to preview the picture as much as possible, and you’ll need as much assistance as possible to expose and compose correctly.

-Some people even use Monitors for this with Waveform and I totally understand.
-If you don’t shoot some form of raw images you better know what you are doing when you expose a picture.
+Some people even use monitors for this with waveforms, which I totally understand.
+If you don’t shoot some form of raw image, you better know what you are doing when you expose a picture.

 The Autofocus